nextwebb/StreamMusic/README.md

 # webMusic-Player
+Spotify clone.
-fully functional spotify clone.its a  web music streaming service writtten in OOP php.
+- its a music streaming app writen in HTML,CSS, javascript/jquery and php.